boutavin/FullStackEngineerChallenge/README.md

 - TypeScript

 ## Compromises made because of time concerns
-- No DB...
+- No proper DB...
 Local server storage used instead.
 - No tests...
 - No error handling on the frontend...
 Only logs...
 - Common classes (Employee, Feedback and Review) are duplicated in both backend and frontend...
 Should be moved to a local repository to share the code.